Azure/azure-ai-personalized-offers/Automated Deployment Guide/Post Deployment Instructions.md

 #### Azure App Service ####
 For more information on how to monitor Azure App Service you can take a look [here](https://docs.microsoft.com/en-us/azure/app-service-web/web-sites-monitor).

-#### Azure DocumentDB ####
+#### Azure Cosmos DB ####
-For more information on how to monitor DocumentDB take a look at the documentation [here](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-monitor-accounts).
+For more information on how to monitor Cosmos DB take a look at the documentation [here](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-monitor-accounts).

 #### Azure Functions ####

-For more information on how to monitor Azure Functions take a look at the documentation [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-monitoring).
+For more information on how to monitor Azure Functions take a look at the documentation [here](https://docs.microsoft.com/en-us/azure/cosmos-db/monitor-accounts).

 #### Azure Machine Learning Web Service